-CONTENTS References VI.
-Appendix 1 I. Introduction A. Zurich Instruments firmware B. Cross-platform benchmark II.
-Project overview and specification 2 A. Software design 2 3 B. Classical quantum simulation I. INTRODUCTION C. Quantum hardware support 4 5 D. Hardware characterization A successful deployment of quantum computing algorithms requires quantum hardware and middleware soft-5 III.
-Quantum computing drivers ware dedicated to instrument control for specific quantum 5 A. Software abstractions platform technologies.
-7 B. Supported drivers The goal of middleware is to provide standardized soft-C. Transpiler 9 ware tools which abstract heterogeneous software interfaces from high-level applications.
-From quantum comput-IV.
-Application results 10 ing algorithms based on the quantum circuit paradigm, to A. Cross-platform benchmark 10 low-level driver instructions dedicated to a specific exper-B. Standard randomized benchmarking 12 imental setup including instruments.
-A proper implementation of middleware software accelerates research from C. CHSH Experiment 13 theory to experiments by reducing the amount of effort D. Full-stack quantum machine learning 13 cedures for quantum control algorithms, calibration and characterization, all extensively tested and reviewed.
+required to operate a quantum platform and develop novel quantum algorithms.

+Nowadays, the major challenges of middleware, as a research accelerator, include the need of standard code procedures for quantum control algorithms, calibration and characterization, all extensively tested and reviewed.
 This software should be designed in such a way that it could be reused by similar experiments in multiple research laboratories dedicated to quantum hardware design and fabrication.
 Therefore, one of the expected positive side effects of the development of middleware is the generation of a database of algorithms and procedures built and maintained by a large research community.
 As an example, it is possible to find similar cases in other research fields such as data analysis tools [1] and Monte-Carlo event generators [2] for high-energy physics and artificial intelligence [3].

-Since the beginning of 2020, despite the growing interest in quantum computing and the recent developments in quantum hardware platforms, we have observed the lack of a standard middleware open-source framework dedicated to self-hosted quantum platforms.
-There are software libraries dedicated to quantum computing such as Cirg [4] and TensorFlow Quantum [5] from Google, Qiskit [6] from IBM, PyQuil from Rigetti [7], among others [8-30].
-However, many of these software libraries have been promoted just to grant users access to freeware and/or commercial cloud-based platforms, hence no full-stack opensource library for quantum algorithms, from simulation to quantum hardware control was available.
-Therefore, we started developing Qibo [31-34], an open-source middleware framework for quantum computing, by establishing an international collaboration network involving laboratories in universities and research institutions located in Europe, Asia and America.
+Since the beginning of 2020, despite the growing interest in quantum computing and the recent developments in quantum hardware platforms, we have observed the lack of a standard middleware opensource framework dedicated to self-hosted quantum platforms.
+There are software libraries dedicated to quantum computing such as Cirq [4] and TensorFlow Quantum [5] from Google, Qiskit [6] from IBM, PyQuil from Rigetti [7], among others [8-30].
+However, many of these software libraries have been promoted just to grant users access to freeware and/or commercial cloud-based platforms, hence no full-stack open-source library for quantum algorithms, from simulation to quantum hardware control was available.
+Moreover, specialized quantum hardware solutions such as QCodes [31], PyCQed [32] or Labber [33] offer too rigid a structure to seamlessly incorporate all the other essential features that a full-stack solution requires.
+Therefore, we started developing Qibo [34-37], an open-source middleware framework for quantum computing, by establishing an international collaboration network involving laboratories in universities and research institutions located in Europe, Asia and America.

-In this manuscript, we present for the first time the Qibolab [35] module which unlocks Qibo's potential to execute quantum algorithms on self-hosted quantum hardware platforms.
+In this manuscript we present for the first time Qibolab [38], a software library which unlocks Qibo's potential to execute quantum algorithms on selfhosted quantum hardware platforms.
 We provide a dedicated application programming interface (API) for quantum circuit design, qubit calibration, instrument control through arbitrary pulses, driver operations including sweepers and transpilation into a given platform topology using its native gates.
-A successful implementation of Qibo will deliver to the research community a first prototype of quantum hardware-agnostic open-source hybrid quantum operating system.
+A successful implementation of Qibo will deliver to the research community a first prototype of extensible quantum hardware-agnostic open-source hybrid quantum operating system, fully tested and benchmarked on superconducting platforms.

 The paper is organized as follows.
 In Sec.
-II we describe the project status, design and modules.
+2 we describe the project status, design and modules.
 Then, in Sec.
-III we present a detailed overview of the Qibolab library for version 0.1.0.
+3 we present a detailed overview of the Qibolab library for version 0.1.0.
 In Sec.
-IV we show examples of applications involving superconducting qubit platforms.
+4 we show examples of applications involving superconducting qubit platforms.
 Finally, in Sec.
-V we draw our conclusion and discuss about future development directions.
+5 we draw our conclusion and discuss about future development directions.